ANSSI-FR/Open-ISO7816-Stack/README.md

 * stm32f407
 * stm32f411

-It is recommended to use the developpment boards associated to those components (discovery boards).
+It is recommended to use the development boards associated to those components (discovery boards).
 So you won't have to change some settings in the code (especially oscillator frequency provided by the board).